giocomai/quackingllama/README.md

 pol_schema_df$response |>
   yyjsonr::read_json_str()
 #> $name
-#> [1] "Aurora Wynter"
+#> [1] "Dr. Elias Voss"
 #>
 #> $age
-#> [1] 52
+#> [1] 68
 #>
 #> $gender
-#> [1] "female"
+#> [1] "male"
 #>
 #> $motto
-#> [1] "Unity in Diversity, Progress through Inclusion"
+#> [1] "Unity Through Vision"
 #>
 #> $description
-#> [1] "Aurora Wynter is a charismatic and visionary leader who has captivated the hearts of her people.
-Born into a family of modest means, she rose to prominence as a grassroots activist, fighting for social justice and equality.
-Her unwavering commitment to these values has earned her the respect and admiration of her constituents."
+#> [1] "Dr. Elias Voss is a charismatic and visionary political leader born in the heart of a once-thriving industrial city in Europe.
+Raised in modest circumstances, he developed a deep appreciation for both the struggles of the working class and the complexities of global politics.
+His journey to leadership began in the 1980s when he became a prominent figure in labor unions, advocating for workers' rights and economic justice.
+His speeches were known for their eloquence and his ability to connect with ordinary people, making him a beloved figure among the masses."
 ```

 Having the response in a structured format allows for easily storing